15 Best C++ IDEs and Text Editors for 2024

 With several choices at one's disposal spiked with different features and capabilities, choosing the best IDE would depend on several aspects such as platform compatibility, feature set, and personal preference.
-In this paper, some of the top C++ IDEs will be reviewed by elaborating on their key features, pros, and cons so that readers may use it to make an informed decision.
+In this paper, some of the top C++ IDEs will be reviewed by elaborating on their key features, pros, and cons so that readers may use them to make an informed decision.

 • Features: Consider the features you need, such as debugging, code completion, version control integration, and profiling tools.